By Sucheta Pal

 · After doing floor exercises, get up slowly and gradually to prevent dizziness.

 · As a general rule, a light to moderate level should allow you to hold a conversation as you exercise when pregnant.
 If you become breathless as you talk, then you’re probably exercising too strenuously.

-· Don’t do exercise where you get too hot.
+· Don’t do an exercise where you get too hot.
 Your body’s temperature is slightly higher when you are pregnant.
 Intensive exercise may cause your core temperature to rise to an unsafe level for your baby.
-Limit your exercise to moderate intensity, drink plenty of water, wear lightweight clothing and only exercise in cool, well ventilated places (no spas or saunas).
+Limit your exercise to moderate intensity, drink plenty of water, wear lightweight clothing, and only exercise in cool, well-ventilated places (no spas or saunas).